End of the Rail in Monmouth Beach

 If America’s late 18th century “High and Mighty” were going to make a then remote seashore region (Monmouth Beach and Long Branch) a summer escape, it meant there had to be a dependable way to get there.
 And the railroad, as a conveyor of reliable travel, was just coming into its own in those years.
 Thankfully, New Jersey was ahead of everyone.

 History records that the first commercial railroad charter in the United States was issued to the New Jersey Railroad Company in February 1815.
-The first shore area rail line, the Long Branch & Sandy Hook Railroad, opened in 1856.
-So before the Civil War, an active railroad cut through Monmouth Beach..
+The first shore area rail line, the Long Branch & Seashore Railroad, opened in 1865.
+So as the Civil War was ending, an active railroad cut through Monmouth Beach.

 That first line, which connected with opulent steamboats that ported at Sandy Hook, ran along today’s Ocean Avenue and ultimately down to Toms River, mostly in the summer.
 The peak for the whole area was probably in 1875 when Long Branch built a large depot (at the present NJ Transit site).

 The idea for a coastal rail line came from William A. Newell (he of the sterling resume: medical doctor, NJ and WA governor, NJ shore congressman, and White House physician), who pitched the idea to his friend, President Abraham Lincoln.
 In March 1863, the Long Branch & Sea-Shore Railroad was incorporated.
 It would lay the first tracks from the city of Long Branch to Spermaceti Cove on Sandy Hook where passengers connected with steamers.
 The first NYC-to-Atlantic Highlands boat trip took place in 1860.